pacyu/visualize/README.md

 # visualize
-Get stream from sound card and draw waveform with matplotlib on python.
+Get stream from sound card and draw waveform with matplotlib in python.

 # Usage